-Have you been lucky enough to tuck into any one of the tasty burgers at HANS IM GLÜCK?
+Have you been lucky enough to tuck into any one of the vegetarian tasty burgers at HANS IM GLÜCK?
 Serving a total of four types of vegan and seven types of vegetarian burgers, HANS IM GLÜCK elevates the humble burger into a never-boring, healthy, nutritious and delicious meal.
 They are also cooked separately from the meat patties in a separate fryer.

 Made from fresh ingredients, HANS IM GLÜCK vegan burgers feature wheat patties with various toppings such as mushrooms with pepper sauce, avocado cream, and grilled vegetables tartare.
 The vegetarian burgers use an olive patty, spinach and cheese patty or walnut patty with various sauces including spicy pepper, fig jam and pesto.